rust-lang/book/src/ch00-00-introduction.md

 In Chapter 20, we’ll complete a project in which we’ll implement a low-level multithreaded web server!

-Finally, some appendixes contain useful information about the language in a more reference-like format.
+Finally, some appendices contain useful information about the language in a more reference-like format.
 Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, Appendix C covers derivable traits provided by the standard library, Appendix D covers some useful development